jloan/e235/_posts/2019-04-22-pierce-hacker-project.md

 Compose a survey in order to gather data on Pierce student technology use and needs.
 Write an analytical report on findings.

-Key question(s): What technology tutorials/lessons would be the most beneficial for Pierce students?
-What tools/technologies are students using in relation to thier classes/education?
+Key question(s): What tools/technologies are students using in relation to thier classes/education?
+If the goal of PierceHacker is supprt Pierce students developing information competency, what technology tutorials/lessons would be the most beneficial for PierceHacker to publish?

 #### Phase 2